Freeze Bread & Baked Goods

 Enclosing the bread by aluminum foil, there ought to never be a spot uncovered or the bread won’t freeze appropriately.
 Water gems will frame into uncovered bread and this will influence the shelf life and surface of the injera once it’s been defrosted.
 When wrapped, stick the bread in the freezer.

-READ ALSO: Can You Freeze Brownies?
-How to Freeze Brownies
+READ ALSO: Can You Freeze Tortillas?
+How to Freeze Tortillas

 Freezing Leftover Injera